 Spanish Lavenders (Lavandula stoechas)

 Spanish lavenders, also called Butterfly lavenders, are native to North Africa and the Mediterranean.
-Among the other types, they have petals that sprout from the top of each cone-like spike of deep purple flowers.
+They have petals that sprout from the top of each cone-like spike of deep purple flowers.

-A long-blooming lavender species, Spanish lavenders give a vibrant display of flowers throughout summer and spring.
+A long-blooming lavender species, Spanish lavenders give a vibrant display of flowers throughout spring and summer.
 Unlike other lavender types, their flowers are not fragrant.
 Yet, the silver to gray-green foliage makes up for that as they are usually heavily scented.